danthelion/dbt_cloud_run_cost/README.md

 08:30:51
 08:30:51  Running 1 on-run-end hook
 08:30:51
-08:30:51  This run cost $0.78 based on 78 successfully run models.
+08:30:51  This run cost $0.78 based on 78 successfully executed models.
 08:30:51
 08:30:51  1 of 1 START hook: analytics.on-run-end.0 .........................
 [RUN]
 08:30:51  1 of 1 OK hook: analytics.on-run-end.0 ............................
 [OK in 0.00s]